-Filed by the Registrant \boxtimes

-Filed by a Party other than the Registrant \Box

-Check the appropriate box:

-- Preliminary Proxy Statement

-- □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- Definitive Proxy Statement

-- Definitive Additional Materials

-- □ Soliciting Material Pursuant to § 240.14a-12

-Local Bounti Corporation

-(Name of Registrant as Specified In Its Charter)

-N/A

-(Name of Person(s) Filing Proxy Statement if Other Than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-- \boxtimes No fee required. - \Box Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - 1.
-Title of each class of securities to which transaction applies: - 2.
-Aggregate number of securities to which transaction applies: - 3.
-Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): - 4.
-Proposed maximum aggregate value of transaction: - 5.
-Total fee paid:

-□ Fee paid previously with preliminary materials.

-- □ Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-- 1. Amount Previously Paid:

-- 2. Form, Schedule or Registration Statement No.:

-- 3. Filing Party:

-- 4. Date Filed:
+File Filed by the Registrant ⊠ Filed by a Party other than the ne Registrant□ Che Check the appropriate box: ☐ Preliminary Proxy Statement ☐ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) X ☑ Definitive Proxy Statement ☐ Definitive Additional Materials □ Soliciting Material Pursuant to §240.14a-12 Local Bounti Corporation Local Bounti Corporation (Name of Registrant as Specified In Its Charter) N/A (Name of Person(s) Filing Proxy Statement if Other Than the Regis strant) Payı Payment of Filing Fee (Check all boxes that apply): $\boxtimes$ No fee required ☐ Fee paid previously with preliminary materials ☐ Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11

-LOCAL BOUNTI CORPORATION 220 W Main St., Hamilton, MT 59840
+LOCAL BOUNTI CORPORATION

+400 W. Main St., Hamilton, MT 59840

-Notice of Annual Meeting of Stockholders To Be Held on June 21, 2022
+Notice of Annual Meeting of Stockholders To Be Held on June 20, 2023

-You are cordially invited to attend an annual meeting of stockholders (the "Annual Meeting") of Local Bounti Corporation ("Local Bounti," "we," "us," or "our") to be held on June 21, 2022, at 9 am mountain time for the following purposes:
+You are cordially invited to attend an annual meeting of stockholders (the "Annual Meeting") of Local Bounti Corporation ("Local Bounti," "we," "us," or "our") to be held on June 20, 2023, at 9 a.m. mountain time for the following purposes:

-- 1. To elect two Class I directors of our Board of Directors to serve for three years and until their successors are elected and qualified or until their earlier resignation or removal - 2.
-To ratify the appointment of WithumSmith+Brown, PC as our independent registered public accounting firm for the year ending December 31, 2022 - 3.
-To transact other business that may properly come before the Annual Meeting or any adjournments or postponements thereof
+- 1. To elect two Class II directors of our Board of Directors to serve for three years and until their successors are elected and qualified or until their earlier resignation or removal - 2.
+To ratify the appointment of WithumSmith+Brown, PC as our independent registered public accounting firm for the year ending December 31, 2023 - To transact any other business as may properly come before the Annual Meeting or any adjournments or postponements thereof

 You can find more information about each of these items, including the nominees for directors, in the proxy statement accompanying this notice.
-The record date for the Annual Meeting is April 29, 2022.
+The record date for the Annual Meeting is April 21, 2023.
 Only stockholders of record at the close of business on that date may vote at the meeting or any postponement or adjournment of the meeting.
-This notice and accompanying proxy statement and form of proxy are first being delivered to stockholders on or about May 6, 2022.
+These materials are first being delivered to stockholders on or about April 28, 2023.

-The Board of Directors recommends that you vote in favor of each of the nominees for director (proposal 1) and in favor of proposal 2, each as named or outlined in the accompanying proxy statement.
+The Board of Directors recommends that you vote in favor of each of the nominees for director (Proposal 1) and in favor of Proposal 2, each as described in the accompanying proxy statement.

-Under the rules of the Securities and Exchange Commission ("SEC"), we have elected to provide access to our proxy materials by notifying you of the availability of our proxy materials on the internet.
-This proxy statement and our annual report for the year ended December 31, 2021, are available on our website at localbounti.com and on proxyvote.com.
+Under the rules of the Securities and Exchange Commission, we have elected to provide access to our proxy materials by notifying you of the availability of our proxy materials on the internet.
+This proxy statement and our annual report for the year ended December 31, 2022, are available on our website at localbounti.com and proxyvote.com.

-Due to ongoing concerns relating to the coronavirus outbreak (COVID-19) and to support the health and wellbeing of our stockholders, we will have a virtual-only Annual Meeting, conducted exclusively via live audiocast at virtualshareholdermeeting.com/LOCL2022.
+The Annual Meeting will be conducted exclusively via live audiocast at virtualshareholdermeeting.com/LOCL2023.
 There will not be a physical location for our Annual Meeting, and you will not be able to attend the meeting in person.